-How will your community respond when they learn a company that manufactures weapons is providing software that attempts to increase trust and transparency?
+How will your community respond when they learn that a company that manufactures weapons is providing software that increases trust and transparency?
 Will this do anything to promote community policing objectives or de-escalate anxiety about incidents of use of force?

 Analytics for Change

 Benchmark Analytics’s purpose is guided by data science and evidence-based analysis.
 We specialize in public safety personnel management – it is our area of unique expertise.
 When we gather and analyze data sets, we use the product of that work for personnel management, professional standards, and early intervention.
 Taking this a step further, we work in partnership with our academic research consortium and use this data to contribute to a broader understanding of policing for the public good.
 We do not use it to market weapons systems or other unrelated products.

 Use of force incidents and how the public perceives them are transforming policing.
 A rising national crime rate, combined with the policy pushes for reform, has created an environment in which a commitment to transparency and accountability is paramount to the success of law enforcement leaders and their agencies.
 Simply, maintaining the public’s trust is critical.
 When selecting a personnel management system, don’t open the door to doubts about impartiality, transparency, and trust.